PatoCinza/say-please/README.md

-# say-please
+# Say Please
-Oh oh, you didn't say the magic word
+>Oh oh, you didn't say the magic word

+Just be kind with your forms